pwned-17/GSoC-21-OWASP-SecureTea/FinalReport.md

 ## Conclusion

-Mashallah!!
-My GSoC journey has come to an end , like the saying every end is a new beginning , I see this as a new beginning for something bigger!.
+So its time , my GSoC journey has come to an end , like the saying every end is a new beginning , I see this as a new beginning for something bigger!.
 This jounrey will continue as I will be contributing to Open Source and SecureTea project .